Pretz/Strutter/README.md

 github "Pretz/Strutter"
 ```

-Run `carthage` to build the frameworks and drag the built `Strutter.framework` into your Xcode project.
+Run `carthage update` to build the frameworks and drag the built `Strutter.framework` into your Xcode project.
+The `OALayoutAnchor` variant is not supported with Carthage, as `OALayoutAnchor` does not yet support Carthage.

 ### How To